odoo/documentation/content/applications/finance/accounting/bank/setup/outstanding_accounts.rst

    :alt: Select the toggle button and click on outstanding Accounts

 .. note::
-   If you do not specify an outstanding payments account or an outstanding receipts account for a specific journal, Odoo uses the default outstanding accounts.
+   - If you do not specify an outstanding payments account or an outstanding receipts account for a specific journal, Odoo uses the default outstanding accounts.
+   - If your main bank account is added as an outstanding receipts account or outstanding payments account, when a payment is registered, the invoice or bill's status is directly set to :guilabel:`Paid`.